By Rodrigo Campos and Caroline Valetkevitch

 Yellen said in remarks to the Senate Banking Committee that valuations across equity markets remain generally in line with long-term averages, but the Fed's report said the forward price-to-earnings multiples for smaller companies and those in the biotechnology and social media sectors appear "high relative to historical norms."

 Well-known names such as Facebook, LinkedIn and Yelp slipped after the news.
-Shares of Yelp Inc were among the hardest hit, falling 2.8 percent to $69.14 a share, and the Nasdaq Biotech Index also fell, losing 1.6 percent.
+Shares of Yelp Inc (YELP.N) were among the hardest hit, falling 4.3 percent to $68.01 a share, and the Nasdaq Biotech Index (.NBI) also fell, losing 2 percent.

 "It's very unusual for the Fed chairman to take a micro view of a specific industry group.
 Usually the comments are very top level.
 So I think the Fed is a little more in tune with what has been bothering the market.
 My thought is it's late, but not too late in terms of recognition," said Fred Dickson, chief market strategist at D.A.
 Davidson & Co. in Lake Oswego, Oregon.

 Throughout 2013, social media and biotechnology shares were among the market's most popular names, posting massive gains as investors, particularly hedge funds, piled in.
-Meanwhile short-sellers who saw the stocks as overvalued were forced to reverse those bets as they lost money.
-The Global X Social Media ETF, which includes Facebook and LinkedIn among its holdings, rose 64 percent in 2013.
+For example, the Global X Social Media ETF (SOCL.P), which includes Facebook and LinkedIn among its holdings, rose 64 percent in 2013.

-Hedge funds were caught this year, when those stocks slumped in late February in a selloff that continued for several weeks.
-The stocks rebounded in June, but most have failed to attain earlier heights.
+Hedge funds were caught when those stocks slumped in late February in a selloff that continued for several weeks.
+Those stocks rebounded in June, but most have failed to attain earlier heights.
 The SOCL exchange-traded fund is down 11.4 percent in 2014.

 “These are the sub-industries that have caused a lot of long time stock watchers to scratch their heads," said Kim Forrest, senior equity research analyst, Fort Pitt Capital Group in Pittsburgh.